 Contact, and Other Actions:

 The easiest way to contact me is via email: firstname.lastname@example.org.
-Email is, for me, a correspondence not a capture mechanism, so I can usually always respond.
+Email is, for me, a correspondence not a capture mechanism, so I always respond.
 Feedback, ideas and questions are all encouraged, as well as appreciated and considered.
 Keep in mind that I operate by “Crocker’s Rules“, which are as follows:

 Declaring yourself to be operating by “Crocker’s Rules” means that other people are allowed to optimize their messages for information, not for being nice to you.
 Crocker’s Rules means that you have accepted full responsibility for the operation of your own mind – if you’re offended, it’s your fault.
 Anyone is allowed to call you a moron and claim to be doing you a favor.
 (Which, in point of fact, they would be.
 One of the big problems with this culture is that everyone’s afraid to tell you you’re wrong, or they think they have to dance around it.)